strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 ## What's Next?

-The LoopBack team is continuing to work on new features and ways to demonstrate what LoopBack 4 can do.
+The LoopBack team is continuing to work on new features and ways to demonstrate what LoopBack 4 can do for 2019.
 Just as importantly, we have been encouraged as the LoopBack community continued providing feedback, reporting issues, and contributing code.
 We were proud and excited for LoopBack 4 GA, and now we are more excited to see where things go in 2019!

 We've just provided a very thorough summary of all LoopBack developments this year, so we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html) if you haven't already!